 Not least, identify the key steps you are taking toward your goals.
 Of course, attending LBS is one such step.
 I do suggest noting other steps too (at least one more), as it builds credibility for your seriousness in “doing what it takes” to get where you want to go.
 In mentioning LBS and any other steps, briefly note why – how they will contribute to your achieving your goals.

 What specific areas of London Business School life are you most excited about getting involved in and where do you believe you will add value to the School Community? (maximum 300 words)

 This essay allows you to do two important things:

-Really focus on the LBS community in this essay.
-In discussing the areas you’d like to get involved in, select 2-3 and try to include something beyond work – perhaps there are sports or social clubs, or a volunteer initiative, that you’d like to join.
-Of course, it’s fine to mention professional clubs and organizations as well.
-How you’ll add value can include these activities, but it can also be broader, to include what you’ll bring to the table based on your experiences and unique perspective.
-But interesting facts alone don’t show how you’ll add value; you need to include your insight to make it meaningful.
+Really focus on the LBS community in this essay (show the love).
+In discussing areas you’d like to get involved in, select 2-3 and try to include something beyond work – perhaps there are sports or social clubs, or a volunteer initiative, that you’d like to join.
+Of course, mention professional clubs and organizations as well.
+How you’ll add value can include these activities, but it can also be broader, to include what you’ll bring to the classrooms, projects, and cafeteria discussions based on your experiences and unique perspective.
+But interesting facts alone don’t show how you’ll add value; include your insight to make it meaningful.

-If you would like professional guidance with your LBS MiF application, check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the LBS MiF application.
+Get professional guidance with your LBS MiF application!
+Check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the LBS MiF application.